jazzypants1989/jessquery/README.md

 4. _ALL_ DOM API's can be used, but they **MUST COME LAST** in the chain.
 You can always start a new chain if you need to.
 5. All chains are begun in the order they are found in the script, but they await any microtasks or promises found before continuing.
 6. Each chain gets its own queue, so you can have multiple chains operating on the same element at the same time.
-7. Each chain is executed concurrently, so you can use `await` on the functions to wait for one chain to finish executing if another chain is dependent on it.
+7. Each chain is executed concurrently, so you can have multiple chains operating on the same element at the same time.
 8. Synchronous tasks are always executed immediately unless they are preceded by an async task.
-In that case, they are executed after the async task is finished.
+In that case, they will be added to the queue and executed in order.

-If anything gets hard, just use the `await` on the function call or use the `wait` method in the middle to let the DOM catch up while you re-evaulate your life choices. 😅
+If anything gets hard, just use the `wait` method to let the DOM catch up while you re-evaulate your life choices. 😅

 ## Demo and Key Concepts